jtmiclat/flask_shorten/README.md

 # An example of a Flask Url Shortener

 ## TODO

-[ ] Deploy this to digital ocean via kubernetes or kubeless [ ] Have proper Serialization via Marshmallow and webargs [ ] Bunch of tests
+[ ] Deploy this to digital ocean via kubernetes or kubeless [ ] Bunch of tests
-[ ] Custom endpoints
 [ ] Add documentation

 ## Quick Start Guide